 Further Reading

-- We also have a complete guide to Harry Potter filming locations in the UK
+- Our complete guide to Harry Potter filming locations in the UK

-- Our guide to buying and using the London Oyster Card, and our guide to public transport in London to help you get around without spending too much money
+- Our guide to the London Oyster Card and our guide to paying for public transport in London

-- My tips for finding the best Photography Locations in London
+- My tips for the best photography locations in London

-And that’s it!
-Are you a Harry Potter wanting to take the Warner Bros.
-Harry Potter Studio Tour?
-Have any questions about a visit?
-Let us know your thoughts or questions in the comments below!
+Are you planning a visit to the Harry Potter Studio Tour?
+Have any questions?
+Let us know in the comments below!

 Nitin says